marnedo/parsimony_FFMA/handson_parsimony.md

 treeRatchet_r<-acctran(treeRatchet_r, parachtes)
 ```

-This funciton assaigns edge weights.
+This function assigns edge weights.
 We now plot the tree with the corresponding branch length information:

 ``` r